Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 with each other out-of-band (that is, away from any interference by the Transparency Log operator), or communicate with the Transparency Log anonymously.
-However, later sections will give guidance on how these channels can be utilized effectively when/if they're available. <!-- TODO: Link later section -->
+However, later sections will give guidance on how these channels can be utilized effectively when or if they're available. <!-- TODO: Link later section -->

-## Operational Modes

-TODO

-## Basic Protocols
+## Basic Operations

-The protocols that can be executed by a client are as follows:
+The operations that can be executed by a client are as follows:

 1. **Search:** Looks up a specific key in the most recent version of the log.
    Clients may request either a specific version of the key, or the most recent